homeschool-database/Homeschool-Database-System/README.md

 1. Inside MySQL Workbench, please create a new SQL file, name it, and save it where it is accessible.

+2. View the commands in "commands.sql," they are there to provode a guide for you when creating commands.

-2. Design your MySQL query and then save it.
+3. Design your new MySQL query and then save it.

-3. Run the SQL file and its queries to make changes to the database.
+4. Run the SQL file and its queries to make changes to the database.

 ## Reporting Bugs